todd-a-jacobs/todd-a-jacobs/README.md

 # Todd A. Jacobs

-Todd is the Chief Technology Officer of [Modern CloudOps℠][1], a division of [CodeGnome Consulting][11].
+Todd is the Chief Technology Officer and resident agile guru at [Modern CloudOps℠][1], a division of [CodeGnome Consulting][11].
 He specializes in CloudOps, DevOps, and agile transformations.
 Todd is also a recognized expert in IT automation and cyber security in the e-commerce, hospitality, and financial services sectors.

 Todd is intensely passionate about technology and process.
 He's published several books about [Scrum][3] and [agile leadership][2], and